Taiari / Chalky Inlet: History

 Not much is known about Māori habitation of Fiordland prior to the arrival of Europeans.
-The conditions in Fiordland were not hospitable to ongoing habitation, although expeditions for exploration, hunting, and gathering of resources such as pounamu took place soon after the arrival of Māori in New Zealand, roughly 800 years ago.
-More permanent occupation took place in the 18th century, when remnants of the iwi (tribe) Kāti Māmoe fled into the area following a Ngāi Tahu conquest of the South Island.
-Two battles are said to have taken place in neighbouring Rakituma / Preservation Inlet around 1780 between the iwi, indicating the extent to which Kāti Māmoe were pursued.
-Evidence of Māori habitation in the fiords is noted by many European explorers from this point and has been identified through archaeological studies of Fiordland, indicating that occupation may have become permanent for a period.
+The conditions in Fiordland were not hospitable to ongoing habitation, although expeditions for exploration, hunting, and gathering of resources such as pounamu took place soon after the arrival of Māori in New Zealand, roughly 700 years ago.
+More permanent occupation took place in the 18th century, when remnants of the iwi (tribe) Kāti Māmoe fled into the area following a Ngāi Tahu conquest of the South Island, constructing a pā on Matauira in neighbouring Rakituma / Preservation Inlet.
+Ngāi Tahu forces pursued Kāti Māmoe to this point, with the pā said to be the site of a battle between the two.
+Several European explorers noted evidence of Māori habitation in the fiords and surrounding areas, while evidence of seasonal habitation has also been identified through archaeological studies of the region.

-Captain James Cook was the first European to see Taiari / Chalky Inlet during the second voyage in 1773, naming both it and Chalky Island after the white cliffs on the island's seaward side.
-Cook did not enter the fiord, owing to the poor weather conditions, and sailed past en route to Tamatea / Dusky Sound.
-The first Europeans known to have entered and explored the complex came in 1813, when the cutter Snapper entered the fiord and established a camp for a number of months.
-The crew of the Cutter made camp in the upper reaches of Edwardson Sound, which they so named after the ship's captain, Captain Edwardson.
-After a stay of a few months, the Cutter left to continue its mission of maintaining supply depots around the region.
-Upon its return in 1820, Edwardson's account described the environment around Lake Cove and the changes which he witnessed from his first experience.
+Captain James Cook was the first European to see Taiari / Chalky Inlet during his second voyage in 1773, naming both it and Chalky Island after the white cliffs on the island's seaward side.
+Cook did not enter the fiord, owing to poor weather conditions, and sailed past en route to Tamatea / Dusky Sound.
+The first Europeans known to have entered and explored the complex came in 1813, when the cutter Snapper entered the fiord and established a camp in the upper reaches of Edwardson Sound, which they so named after the ship's captain, Captain Edwardson.
+The Snapper left after a few months, returning in 1820 once they believed bird populations in the area had replenished.
+Edwardson's account of this return described the environment around Lake Cove and the changes which he witnessed from his first experience.
 The cove, which had been a lagoon impossible to enter by ship on their first visit due to dangerous tides and silt, had opened up into a deep harbour large enough to hold a whaling ship, with two large river inflows instead of one.

 Notes from Edwardson's visits were incorporated into a comprehensive account of the region by Jules de Blosseville, part of an 1826 French expedition.
 The French expedition named a number of features, although the majority of these have since been replaced by English or Māori names.
 These include Presqu'île le Chevalier at the northern edge of Western passage (now Cape Providence) and Presqu'île Bréauté (now the Treble Mountain peninsula).
 Other names, such as Kanáris Sound or Puysegur Point (in neighbouring Preservation Inlet) have been adapted from the French names from this expedition.